Gerard of Csanád: Sources

-Most information of Gerard was not preserved in impartial sources, but in his hagiographies.
+Most information about Gerard was not preserved in impartial sources, but in his hagiographies.
 The Short Life of Saint Gerard, which was composed around 1100, is an abridgement of an earlier biography.
 The earlier biography did not survive.
 The Short Life primarily presents Gerard as a bishop.
 The majority of scholars regard the Short Life the most reliable source of Gerard's life.

 The Long Life of Saint Gerard is a compilation of multiple sources, including the biography that the author of the shorter legend had also utilized.
 The Long Life was completed in the late 13th century or in the 14th century.
 It was regarded as a source of absolute reliability for centuries, but this view radically changed in the 20th century.
 György Györffy even stated that the Long Life was a forgery.
 Historian Gábor Klaniczay also emphasizes that the longer legend contains obviously anachronistic elements.
 On the other hand, Carlile Aylmer Macartney says that the Long Life preserved the original form of Gerard's earliest (now lost) biography.

-Gerard's own work, the Deliberatio supra hymnum trium puerorum also contain references to his life.
+Gerard's own work, the Deliberatio supra hymnum trium puerorum also contains references to his life.
 Simon of Kéza's chronicle and the Illuminated Chronicle preserved fragments from the common source of Gerard's two Lives.
 A 13th-century rhymed version (or chant) of Gerard's legend was also preserved, but it does not contain more information than the Short Life.

 Family and youth

 Gerard's Long Life dedicates two chapters to his family and childhood.
 Conventional elements of medieval hagiographies abound in both chapters, suggesting that the author borrowed many motives from other legends, especially from the Life of Saint Adalbert of Prague.
 Gerard was born in Venice in a noble family.
 The noble origin of saintly hermits was often emphasized in their legends.

 The identification of Gerard's family is uncertain.
 An expanded version of Petrus de Natalibus's Catalogue of Saints, which was published in 1516, identified Gerard as a member of the Sagredo family.
 Although the family was granted Venetian nobility only in the 14th century, some scholars (including Fabio Banfi) accept the Sagredos' claim to their kinship with Saint Gerard.
 Historian László Szegfű says that Gerard was actually a Morosini.

 Gerard's father, who was also named Gerard, and mother, Catherine, had awaited his birth for three years.
 They baptised their son George because he was born on the feast of Saint George (23 April).
-The year of his birth is unknown, but he was born between around 977 and 1000.
-He was renamed in the memory of his father who died during a pilgrimage or journey (anachronistically mentioned in Gerard's Long Life as a crusade).
+The year of his birth is unknown, but he was born between 977 and 1000.
+He was renamed in the memory of his father, who died during a pilgrimage or journey (anachronistically mentioned in Gerard's Long Life as a crusade).